 I’m a science journalist based in New York.

-As an editor of Scienceline.org, I enjoy writing about women’s health, queer and trans health, and the environment.
+As an editor of Scienceline.org, I enjoy writing about health and the environment, especially related to marginalized communities.
 I love podcasts and audio stories and am looking forward to producing a few in the coming months.
-You can find me as an Editorial Intern at Audubon.
+You can find me as an Editorial Intern at Spectrum.

 In my free time, I write fiction and voice act for audio drama podcasts.